shiny/adonis-resque/README.md

 ### Job.onFailure

-You can handle failure jobs by defining a `onFailure` method to your job class.
+You can handle failure jobs by defining a `onFailure` method.
-Once a job fails, before it is moved to the `failed` queue, this method will be called.
+Once a job fails, it would be called before moving to the `failed` queue.

 ```typescript
 import { BaseJob, type ResqueFailure } from 'adonis-resque'